IndusInd Bank fraud: Will it trigger deposit outflows? Stock brokers cut FY26 EPS estimate by up to 45% - BusinessToday

 Stock analysts are a worried lot.
-IndusInd Bank Ltd just announced a Rs 173-odd crore internal fraud involving certain employees amid a flurry of accounting discrepancies reported by the private lender earlier.
-These events, and a surge in slippages in the microfinance business, has raised concerns over the likely impact on retail deposits, liquidity requirements, net interest margin (NIM) and the overall business in the near-term.
+IndusInd Bank Ltd just announced a Rs 173-odd crore internal fraud involving certain employees amid a couple of accounting discrepancies reported by the private lender earlier.
+These events, and a surge in slippages in the microfinance business, has raised concerns over the likely impact on retail deposits, liquidity requirements, net interest margin (NIM) and the overall business growth in the near-term.
 Some brokerages have even cut their FY26 EPS estimates for IndusInd Bank by up to 45 per cent.

 History suggests it takes 3-4 years for banks to recover after reporting accounting discrepancies.
 Will this time differ?

 MOFSL took note of multiple one-offs, including the reversal of several accounting lapses.
 It noted that the bank’s advances book declined during the quarter, driven by a strategic pullback from corporate lending in a bid to conserve liquidity and manage the balance sheet more efficiently.
 The brokerage highlighted muted deposit growth amid ongoing concerns over corporate governance.
-It also pointed out that the bank has been maintaining elevated liquidity buffers to manage potential deposit outflows, which, coupled with recent high-cost certificate of deposit issuances, has led to increased funding costs.
+It also pointed out that the bank has been maintaining elevated liquidity buffers to manage deposit outflows, which, coupled with recent high-cost certificate of deposit issuances, has led to increased funding costs.

 Given these developments, the brokerage cut its earnings estimates for FY26 and FY27 by 45 per cent and revised its target price for the stock to Rs 650.